d3rp/d3rp.github.io/content/blog/bash.rst

 To use output from commands in other commands, we use command substitution :code:`$()`.

 **Third quiz:** Let's say we want to encrypt some secret using a random password.
-Which one of these is safer if :code:`generate_password` fails for any reason?
+Which one of these is safer if :code:`generate_password` fails?

 {{< highlight bash >}}
     pw="$(generate_password)"